-A visual design analysis submitted as part of design studies at the University of Adelaide.
+A visual design analysis submitted as part of undergraduate design studies at the University of Adelaide.
+It has not been peer reviewed or published and should only be taken as an assignment example.
 The images are courtesy of www.who.int and www.messengerpeople.com.
 The information is up to date as of 28 June 2020.

 The WHO Novel Coronavirus site is part of the wider WHO web presence and is situated within the emergencies and diseases section of the main site.
 It has a spacious layout with plenty of navigation options and is adaptable to suit most screen sizes.
 The World Health Organisations WhatsApp chatbot is a lean platform that takes advantage of the popular messaging service to deliver the most important information to those without regular web access or a computer.

 They are designed to communicate facts and figures, news, and information on the Coronavirus pandemic.
 The website is further designed to be a reference for the public as well as providing technical advice and sharing scientific data to governments, medical professionals, and other organisations.
 It is also a platform wherein the organisation reports on their operations and strategy to a wider audience.
 The public can easily find simple information and advice that is relevant to them and learn more about what is happening around the world.
 Government and health officials might use it to help formulate public policy, while scientists and medical professionals can access and share research.
 Importantly, it offers source data and comment for the media.